50 Trivia Questions Only Geniuses Will Get Right

 Answer: B. 5

 In addition to playing the (unnamed) male main character, Hanks also voices his father, the hilariously unpredictable conductor, the mysterious train-hopping hobo, and none other than Santa Claus.
+Here are more movie trivia questions that put your film knowledge to the test.

 Trivia question #36: